-Expert tips for quickly and easily fixing damaged window blinds
+Expert advice for quickly and easily fixing damaged or broken window blinds

 Broken Slat On a Vertical Blind

 Found on vertical windows or sliding doors that lead outside, vertical blinds are often installed in high-traffic areas and are tempting for children to grab and pets to swat.
 The common result?
 A fallen slat.

 Solution: At the top of the ripped off-slat, you should see a slot that is supposed to go in a clip, which fastens it to the headrail.
 As a quick fix, flip the blind upside down and punch a hole through the other end.
 Then, you can hang it back up.
 You can also use sturdy tape or even a paperclip to repair the broken slot and place the blind back into the headrail.

 Cracked or Bent Window Blinds Slat